 Small amounts of quercetin are found in fruits and vegetables.
 The outer skins of onion are an exceptionally rich source.
 Throw them in your soup or stew pot.
 Remove before serving.

-According to the Vitamin D Council, blood levels below 20 ng/mL indicate a deficiency.
-An ideal level is between 40 and 80 ng/mL.
-A daily dose of 1000–4000 IU (25–100 micrograms) is suggested to ensure optimal blood levels for most people.
+Suggested ideal vitamin D levels range between 40 and 80 ng/mL.
+A daily dose of 1000–4000 IU (25–100 micrograms) ensures optimal blood levels for most people when sun exposure is less than optimal.
 Ill people may need extra supplementation.

 A zinc deficiency has been linked to weaker immunity and greater risk of infection.